 Egg farming has been a stable and vibrant industry in Canada for decades.
-That success is due in large part to our unique system of supply management, guiding the Canadian agriculture sector by setting a production target each year.
-It ensures that enough local eggs are produced to meet domestic demand.
+That success is due in large part to our innovative system of supply management, which matches Canadian demand with made-in-Canada eggs.

-Supply management also strengthens rural communities, creating stable jobs and dependable income.
-These numerous positive outcomes are what Dr. Bruce Muirhead calls the “ripple effects of supply management”.
+Supply management also strengthens rural communities, creating stable jobs and empowering farmers to invest in their local economies.
+These numerous positive outcomes are what Dr. Bruce Muirhead calls the “ripple effects of supply management.”

 Dr. Bruce Muirhead is the Egg Farmers of Canada Research Chair in Public Policy at the University of Waterloo.
 His work evaluates food policy in Canada and around the world.
 According to Dr. Muirhead, supply management is nothing short of “Canadian genius.”
 It’s a simple yet brilliant approach that requires the collaboration of the entire egg sector and has yielded powerful results since the 1970s.